Nothing has changed.

 I’ve never drank before.
 As I twist open the lid to my water bottle to fill it with my parent’s vodka I’m mostly just thinking about how at least one thing I’ve never experienced before will happen today.
 I mean, fuck, that’s really all I ever asked for.
 Just excitement is all.
 Just a break from the noise.
 If Elopas can’t free me just yet, I’ll at least try and make the most of my time.

 I take only a small amount at first.
 Water it down some with the sink to fill the bottle, then a little more.
 Then more water to balance that out.
 And I top it off with some more water just to be sure.
 Soon enough, the thermos is full of (mostly) booze.
 Planned on this being a one-time thing, but given I’ve got an easy out what with my dad packing his bags and all, I stash the rest in my closet for later.
 Who’s gonna know?
-I can just say he took it.
+I can just say he took it with him if Elaine asks.
 From now on, I’m living life to the fullest.
 That is to say, doing everything in my power to feel even the slightest hint of enjoyment or general emotion to begin with.

 The drive to school is silent.
 To Elaine, at least.
 My earbuds are ripe with the wail of KFC Murder Chicks.
 As the same exact clothes I wore yesterday cling to my sweaty flesh I pray to god Elaine won’t smell the booze.